Overview

 your employer retirement plan or other qualified retirement account (“Plan”).

-roll the assets over to an individual retirement account (“IRA”) to be managed by Financial Council.
+and roll the assets over to an individual retirement account (“IRA”) to be managed by Financial

-When Financial Council provides investment advice to clients regarding Plan accounts or IRAs,
+Council.
+When Financial Council provides investment advice to clients regarding Plan accounts or

-Financial Council is a fiduciary within the meaning of Title I of the Employee Retirement Income
+IRAs, Financial Council is a fiduciary within the meaning of Title I of the Employee Retirement

-Security Act (“ERISA”) and/or the Internal Revenue Code (“IRC”), as applicable, which are laws
+Income Security Act (“ERISA”) and/or the Internal Revenue Code (“IRC”), as applicable, which are

-as described in Item 5.
-This practice presents a conflict of interest because we have an incentive to
+fee as described in Item 5.
+This practice presents a conflict of interest because we have an incentive

-recommend a rollover to you for the purpose of generating fee-based compensation rather than solely
+to recommend a rollover to you for the purpose of generating fee-based compensation rather than

-based on your needs.
-You are under no obligation, contractually or otherwise, to complete the rollover.
+solely based on your needs.
+You are under no obligation, contractually or otherwise, to complete

-Furthermore, if you do complete the rollover, you are under no obligation to have your IRA assets
+the rollover.
+Furthermore, if you do complete the rollover, you are under no obligation to have your

-managed by Financial Council.
-You have the right to decide whether to complete the rollover and the
+IRA assets managed by Financial Council.
+You have the right to decide whether to complete the

 Clients should thoroughly evaluate the material considerations used in making a rollover decision,